 Questions (clarifications) Answers Comments Does the Technical Panel consider for Level any turns when the entry edge is not precisely on the stated pattern in a Step Sequence?
 E.g. In a MiSt, the beginning of the entry edge of the first turn starts around the corner, yet the turn is executed on the pattern, which is on the Long axis.
 Yes, the Technical Panel considers the first turn, which is executed within the stated pattern.
 If the entry edge starts around the corner, on the beginning of the Phrase, and the Step Sequence finishes around the Long axis, the Judges may consider the pattern as incorrect and lower the GOE by one grade.
 Is a Double Twizzle required for Level 3 or 4 of any Style of Step Sequence?
 For a Level 3 or 4 Step Sequence, a single twizzle is NOT considered as one of the difficult turns the Technical Panel considers for the level.
 For Novice (all levels), is the Step Sequence for the Free Dance a Style B?
-No, For the 2020/21 season, the Step Sequence for Basic and Intermediate Novice is one (1) Choreographic Character Step Sequence.
-All details are published in the Novice Communication (no. 2313.)
-The requirement for Advanced Novice is one (1) Style B Step Sequence.
-Step Sequence requirement for Advanced Novice: One (1) Straight Line Step Sequence (Midline or Diagonal) in Hold or Curved Step Sequence (Circular or Serpentine) in Hold (Style B) What is the procedure when there is an incorrect element performed as "not according to the requirements" (such as a Circular Step Sequence instead of MiSt/DiSt for the 2020/21 RD)?
+No, For the season 2021/22, the Step Sequence for Basic and Intermediate Novice is one (1) Choreographic Character Step Sequence.
+All details are published in the Novice Communication (no. 2374) The requirement for Advanced Novice is one (1) Style B Step Sequence.
+Step Sequence requirement for Advanced Novice: One (1) Straight Line Step Sequence (Midline or Diagonal) in Hold or Curved Step Sequence (Circular or Serpentine) in Hold (Style B) What is the procedure when there is an incorrect element performed as "not according to the requirements" (such as a Circular Step Sequence instead of MiSt/DiSt for the 2021/22 RD)?
 The Technical Panel will call what they see as CiSt, add a Additional Element No Level, and -1.0 deduction.
 The computer will add an to the element and apply an automatic deduction in this example where case in a RD the couple performs a CiSt and not, as required, a DiSt or MiSt.
 The Technical Controller will verify the deduction.
-A couple have chosen to perform an optional Stop after Step 33 in the Finnstep.
-During this Stop the Lady falls.
-She gets up quickly and she continues skating immediately after the Stop.
-How will the Technical Panel consider this mistake?
-The Technical Panel will apply the deduction for a Fall in the PSt.
-A couple have chosen to perform an optional Stop after Step 33 in the Finnstep.
-During this Stop, may the couple separate to perform some choreography?
-Since this Stop is part of the PSt, no separations are allowed even during the optional Stop after Step 33 in the Finnstep.
-The Technical Panel will lower the Level by one per partner.
-If the separation is more than 2 arms apart, the judges will consider this in their GOE as a negative feature: Distance: - more than two arms length apart (ChSt more than 4 arms length/4 meters apart)
+For the PSt in the Senior Rhythm Dance season 2021/22, if a difficult turn (e.g Twizzle) considered for level begins on the short axis (middle of the rink) at the end of the PSt and is completed after passing the short axis, is that difficult turn considered for the level?
+Yes.
+If the difficult turn is started before or on the short axis (middle of the rink), it is still considered for level.

-Subject: Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT STEP
+Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT TURNS SEQUENCE) Subject: